suyash-jamdade/Recommendation-systems/README.md

 # Recommendation-systems
-rcommendation systems based on users input
+Recommend items to users based on information taken from the user.